 C-3P(N)O: Humans don’t love chatting with robots.

-Even though chatbots are engineered to be as human-like as possible, they’re still programmed by humans and can only take you so far in conversation.
+Even though chatbots are engineered to be as human-like as possible, they’re still programmed by humans and can only take you so far in a conversation.
 This means that customers looking for more personalized experiences will find themselves frustrated when they’re forced into a roundabout way of requesting assistance or information—especially if all they want is the answer to a specific question—one that doesn’t have a programmed response.
 (We’ve all been there, clicking through three menus only to speak to a robot and wanting to throw the phone across the room.)

 It’s also important to note that while AI has made it easier for marketers to scale their business processes and develop solutions, there’s no replacing human creativity and ingenuity when it comes to getting new ideas off the ground and putting them into action.
 That’s one of the reasons a lot of people still prefer to hire skilled personal assistants to manage their work.

 Attack of the Clones